-- Arbora @ Mount Faber – Actually a restaurant sitting on top of Mount Faber.
-They are holding a countdown and you should be able to catch the Sentosa fireworks from here pretty well.
-Food is obviously not free… Click here for the official website.
+- Dining @ Mount Faber – You may be able to catch the Sentosa fireworks from a restaurant on top of Mount Faber.
+Food is obviously not free.
+Click here for the official website.

 STUFF TO TAKE NOTE

-Can’t wait for or your travel schedule does not fall on the big events?
-Then here is an alternative – A show called Wings of Time in Sentosa island.
+Can’t wait?
+Or your travel schedule does not fall on the big events?
+Then there is an alternative – A show called Wings of Time on Sentosa island.

-Wings of time is a daily show that plays twice at Sentosa at night 7.40 pm and 8.40 pm.
+Wings of time is a daily show that plays at Sentosa at 7.30 pm (with an extra show at 8.30 pm during weekends).
 There will be some small fireworks during the finale.
 Unfortunately, you will need to pay for a ticket to watch the show.
 For more information and to book the tickets, check out their official website.